The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Ted said: “Jillian, I have never tried homemade pizza before.
 I saw your recipe and it looked so good I had to give it a try.
 I was amazed at the results, they were delicious.
 The crust and sauce had the best taste you could ask for.
 Thanks for posting it.”

-Things I love about this Recipe:
+Things I love about this recipe for Italian Pizza Sauce

 - It’s made completely in the blender.